ujikstark/todo-rest-api-nodejs/README.md

 - **Description**: This endpoint retrieves a list of all users available in the database.

 - **HTTP Method**: GET
+- **Authorization**: To access this endpoint, you must include a valid bearer token in the Authorization header of your request.
+The bearer token should be obtained through the authentication process.
+Unauthorized access will result in a 401 Unauthorized response.

 - **Response**: The response will be an array of user objects, each containing `_id`, `name`, and `username`.